We represent 12 organizations—not every plan available in your area. Read full Medicare disclosure

 You will receive an eWIC card (pickup or mail per agency).
 Recertify on schedule so benefits continue; ask your agency about WIC rights and fair hearings (publication 4369).

-Short videos can make it easier to understand breastfeeding support and how WIC fits into raising a healthy child.
-The USDA hosts an official WIC Breastfeeding Support playlist on YouTube (same content linked from the federal video gallery):
+Short videos can make breastfeeding support and WIC’s role easier to understand.
+The USDA hosts an official WIC Breastfeeding Support playlist on YouTube (same content as the federal video gallery):

 From the USDA Food and Nutrition Service (official playlist).
 Open on YouTube